patriotnewsactivism/AI-Worker-Plus/README.md

 - Copy your API key

 ### 2. Configure Your AI Employee
-- Click the settings icon (⚙️) in the top-right
+- Click the settings icon (⚙️) in the bottom-right
 - Enter your Gemini API key
 - Set your preferred AI name for voice commands
 - Customize skills for your Developer AI